5 Best Blackmagic Cloud Alternatives for Video Teams in 2026

 Fast.io: Universal Cloud Storage for Production Teams

-Fast.io takes a fundamentally different approach than Blackmagic Cloud.
-Instead of building around a single piece of software, it functions as a universal media hub for your entire organization.
+Fast.io works differently than Blackmagic Cloud.
+Instead of building around one piece of software, it acts as a media hub for your entire organization.
 Editors, producers, clients, and external vendors all work from the same platform without needing specific software licenses.

 No Per-Seat Pricing